Creating a Deck Around an Above-ground Pool or Spa

 - Using the edit handles, position the deck edges so that they align with the outside edges of the pool symbol.

-- Starting in Chief Architect X4, an invisible wall or room divider is automatically drawn any time you draw a room inside of another room.
+- An invisible wall or room divider is automatically drawn any time you draw a room inside of another room.
 This is to avoid an issue with creating open below rooms inside of other rooms.

 - Click the Select Objects button, then click in an empty space in the larger rectangular deck room to select the deck room and click the Open Object edit button.